Desire2Learn / Web Page Accessibility

 - Optional materials and resources too must include a balance of accessible options

-There are a few different web page accessibility checkers, but in order to check web pages that require a log-in, such as D2L does, you will need a browser-based checker, such as the WebAIM WAVE accessibility toolbar add-on for the Firefox browser.
+There are a few different web page accessibility checkers, but in order to check web pages that require a log-in, such as D2L does, you will need a browser-based checker, such as the WebAIM WAVE accessibility toolbar add-on for the Firefox and Chrome browsers:.

 - Download & Install the WAVE toolbar